 When you are ready to begin toilet training your child, we are on your team!
 We have scheduled (and unscheduled) potty times for our toddlers and twos who are just learning to use the toilet.
-We will document your child's progress on your Daily Communication Log.

 Transportation: General

 All employees who are responsible for transporting children are required to complete annual training.
 Our training addresses expectations for children, escorts, and drivers while participating in transportation activities and includes safe loading/unloading procedures, attendance procedures, safety and emergency preparedness, and state minimum standard requirements.